CREATING CONTENT WITH PURPOSE

 Social Media is a fantastic tool to promote your content, there are many different social channels you can use to keep your buyer persona in mind and think where they will be spending their time.
 Use social media scheduling tool to help you save time.
 Calls to action on your website will entice the visitors to download or request for different offers.
 Use e-Mails to let people know the exciting new content you have created.
 All the methods work, you just have to be promoting continuously.
 If the e-book is still relevant 6 months after, still promote it again.

 - Marketing e-Mails

-Just as the aspect of any other inbound strategy, you need to analyse the efficacy of the content to get more out of it.
+Just as the aspect of any other inbound strategy, you need to analyze the efficacy of the content to get more out of it.
 Are you creating content on the right topics?
 Is it in the correct format?
 Is it being distributed in the right ways?
 Knowing the solutions to these questions would be more effective in moving forward.
 Before repeating make sure that what you are doing is working.
 Why did it work?
 Why didn’t it work?

 What are the Metrics to consider while analyzing your website Content?